-Pennsylvania is home to 415,153 babies, representing 3.2 percent of the state’s population.
-As many as 37.7 percent live in households with incomes less than twice the federal poverty line (in 2018, about $50,000 a year for a family of four), placing them at economic disadvantage.
-America’s youngest children are diverse and are raised in a variety of family contexts.
-In Pennsylvania, 34.6 percent of babies are children of color and 7.6 percent of the state’s infants and toddlers live in rural areas.
-A broad array of policies and services are required to ensure all of them have an equitable start in life.
+Pennsylvania is home to 411,667 babies, representing 3.2 percent of the state’s population.
+As many as 38.2 percent live in households with incomes less than twice the federal poverty line (in 2019, about $51,500 a year for a family of four), placing them at economic disadvantage.
+The state’s youngest children are diverse and are raised in a variety of family contexts and household structures.

 How are Pennsylvania’s babies faring in Good Health?

 Pennsylvania falls in the Improving Outcomes (O) tier for the Good Health domain.
 A state’s ranking is based on indicators of maternal and child health, including health care coverage, prenatal care, birth outcomes, and receipt of recommended preventive care as well as food security, nutrition, and mental health.
-Pennsylvania performs better than national averages on key indicators, such as the percentage of babies receiving preventive medical care and extends Medicaid eligibility to pregnant women with income above 200 percent of the federal poverty level.
+Pennsylvania performs better than national averages on key indicators, such as the percentage of babies receiving preventive medical care and babies receiving recommended vaccinations.
 The state is performing worse than national averages on indicators such as the percentages of uninsured babies in families with low income and babies experiencing food insecurity.
-Pennsylvania is a Medicaid expansion state.
-The state Medicaid program covers 5 of 5 screenings and services that support socioemotional well-being and maternal and infant and early childhood mental health (IECMH).

 Good Health Policy in Pennsylvania

 How are Pennsylvania’s babies faring in Strong Families?